1. FC Union Berlin: Dissolution and split (1945–1961)

 After World War II, occupying Allied authorities ordered the dissolution of all organizations in Germany, including sports and football associations.
 A new sport community called SG Oberschöneweide was formed in late 1945 and it played in the City League organized immediately after the war which had four regional departments.
 The team did not qualify to the newly created Oberliga Berlin (I) in 1946 after a poor season, but was promoted in 1947, won the division title right away and regained club status as SG Union Oberschöneweide during 1948–49.

 The club finished the 1949–50 season in second place in Berlin and qualified to take part in the national final rounds.
 However, escalating Cold War tensions led Soviet authorities to refuse the team permission to travel to take part.
-Two Union teams then emerged as most players and coaches fled to the west to form Sport-Club Union 06 Berlin which took part in the scheduled playoff match in Kiel against Hamburger SV, losing 0–7.
+Two Union teams then emerged as most players and coaches emigrated west to form Sport-Club Union 06 Berlin which took part in the scheduled playoff match in Kiel against Hamburger SV, losing 0–7.

-The players remaining in the east carried on as SG Union Oberschöneweide while a number of players who had fled to the west to form SC organized a third side called Berliner Ballspiel-Club Südost.
+The players remaining in the east carried on as SG Union Oberschöneweide while a number of players who had emigrated west to form SC organized a third side called Berliner Ballspiel-Club Südost.
 The western team was a strong side until the construction of the Berlin Wall in 1961, drawing huge crowds to matches in the Olympiastadion.
 The division of the city led to a change of fortunes for BBC Südost which plays today in the lower divisions before meagre crowds.